GenesisEducationKyiv/front-end-school-3-0-Nels0nMuntz/ADR.md

 - **Integration tests** for testing how components or modules work together.
 - **End-to-end (E2E) tests** for critical user flows.

+We will use **Jest** for usnit test as it is good for tesing pure functions, hooks, and small components.
+It also provides built-in support for mocking, snapshot testing, coverage reporting.
+We also will use **@testing-library/react** for testing React components.

+For integration tests we will use **Jest** and **React Testing Library** and we will use **MSW (Mock Service Worker)** for mocking network requests during integration tests.

+For testing user flows we will use **Playwright** as it is modern, reliable E2E framework.
+It supports multiple browsers, has built-in debugging tools which makes tests fast, stable, and easy to debug.

 We will also integrate these tests into the CI/CD pipeline and run them on every pull request and deployment.

 ## Rationale